 - CONVENIENT MAGNETIC PICK UP TOOL adds functionality to pick up light metal objects that have fallen in tight to reach places or are high above

 - WIDE REACHER GRABBER with a 2 and 1/2 inch jaw opening with interlocking tips for a secure grip.
 Plus it's easy to pull closed, even for people with low hand strength

 - EXTEND YOUR REACH up to 36 inches and secure the items you grab with extra grip rubber tips

 - WARRANTY AND GUARANTEE: Amazon Exclusive Limited warranty may apply.
 Please see product for additional details.
 NOTE: Note: we can only guarantee the quality of this product when sold through Amazon.com or Brazos Walking Sticks

-- Built-in magnet picks up metal objects
+- Built-in magnets attract and pick-up small metal objects